rajath-optit/Powerpipe_aws_gcp_report_generator_automation/For_mutiple_client_account_Container_step/Readme.md

 ----------------------------------------------
-# [reference: when setting up username-password authentication for a URL in Nginx.]
+# [3. reference: when setting up username-password authentication for a URL in Nginx.]
-Here's a well-structured document you can use for future reference when setting up username-password authentication for a URL in Nginx.

 ---

 # **Setting Up Username-Password Authentication in Nginx**